IntentArchitect/Docs/articles/getting-started/tutorials/hello-world/hello-world-tutorial.md

 ## Model your services

-In the `Service Designer` you can describe your application services, which dictates how you application can be interacted with.
+In the `Service Designer` you can describe your application services, which prescribe how your application can be interacted with.
 This designer also allows you to define which services are remotely accessible and how they are exposed.

 * Open the `Services Designer`